GuyResh/karl-fish/README.md

 npm run tauri:build
 ```

-## Furuno Setup
+## NMEA 2000 Setup

-### 1. Network Configuration
+### 1. Gateway Configuration
-1. Connect your Furuno unit to the same network as your device
+1. Install a YDWG-02 or similar NMEA 2000 Wi-Fi gateway on your N2K network
+2. Connect the gateway to your vessel's NMEA 2000 backbone
+3. Power on the gateway and connect to its Wi-Fi network
-2. Note the device's IP address from the Furuno network settings
+4. Note the gateway's IP address (typically 192.168.4.1)
-3. Enable NMEA 0183 output on the Furuno device

 ### 2. Application Configuration
 1. Open Karl Fish application
-2. Go to Settings → Furuno Integration
+2. Go to Settings → NMEA 2000 Integration
-3. Enter the Furuno device IP address (default port: 10110)
+3. Enter the gateway IP address (default port: 2000)
 4. Test the connection to verify data flow
 5. Enable auto-connect for automatic data collection

 ### 3. Supported Data
-The application automatically collects:
+The application automatically collects from all connected N2K devices:
-- GPS position and speed
+- GPS position and speed (from GPS/Chartplotters)
-- Water depth and temperature
+- Water depth and temperature (from depth sounders)
-- Air temperature and pressure
+- Air temperature and pressure (from weather stations)
-- Wind speed and direction
+- Wind speed and direction (from wind sensors)
+- Engine data (RPM, fuel flow, temperature from engine sensors)
-- Heading and course data
+- Heading and course data (from compass/autopilot)

 ## Usage